Published Survey

 No

-All deposits are non-refundable and applied to your fall tuition bill.
-You will receive notice of deposit amount and due date with your offer of admission.
+All deposits are non-refundable and applied to your fall tuition upon matriculation.

-Information for accepted applicants will be communicated directly from the College of Pharmacy and is also available through the Recently Accepted section of the College website.
+Information for accepted applicants will be communicated directly from the University of Kentucky College of Pharmacy and is also available through the Recently Accepted section of the College website.

 No